coolblock/vpsVivo/README.md

 ## option 1 update with Source (Ubuntu 16 or above)

-The follwing is one single line.
+The following is one single line.

-wget -qO- https://raw.githubusercontent.com/coolblock/vpsVIVO/master/coinMnUpdate.sh;chmod +x coinMnUpdate.sh;./coinMnUpdate.sh vivo 1
+wget https://raw.githubusercontent.com/coolblock/vpsVIVO/master/coinMnUpdate.sh;chmod +x coinMnUpdate.sh;./coinMnUpdate.sh vivo 1

 This will rebuild vivo